 Sayur lodeh is a dish which showcases coconut milk with vegetables.
-Lodeh is generally made with seafood but I thought it will be good to make a vegetarian version for our once a week meatless day.
-Making lodeh is quite straightforward regardless of whether you like a vegetarian or non-vegetarian version.
-A combination of colourful veggies will justify the vibrancy while the stew with coconut milk, lemongrass and chillies will justify the creamy, mild spicy and lemony scent.
-With sweet potatoes (stir-fried sweet potato leaves in chilli), the stew is further enhanced with a tinge of natural sweetness.
+Lodeh is generally made with seafood but I thought I might as well make a vegetarian version for our once a week meatless day.
+Making lodeh is quite straightforward, whether you prefer a vegetarian or non-vegetarian version.
+A combination of colourful veggies will justify its vibrancy, whereas this Serai Sayur Lodeh (Coconut Vegetable Stew) is still justified with coconut milk, and alongside lemongrass and chillies for the creamy, mild spicy and lemony scent.
+With sweet potatoes (stir-fried sweet potato leaves in chilli), this stew is further enhanced with tad-bit of natural sweetness.

 2 pieces of white tofu - sliced